matryer/version/README.md

 # Version

-Command line tool (and Go package) for keeping track of the versions of projects or directories.
+Command line tool (and [Go package](#development)) for keeping track of the versions of projects or directories.
 Version creates and maintains a `.version` file in the directory containing the current version number, and provides a command line tool to easily get, and update the version number.

 Perfect for:

   * Automated build/release scripts
   * Integration with GitHub tags

+#### Smart jumping

+Version increases numbers in a smart way, so if you increase the major version number it will automatically reset the minor and build numbers, like this:

+  * `v1.2.3` will jump to `v1.3.0` if you increase the minor build number
+  * `v1.2.3` will jump to `v2.0.0` if you increase the major build number

 ### Command line